bkader/Skada-WoTLK/README.md

 -- requires Absorbed Damage module set:GetAbsorbedDamage() -- returns the amount of absorbed damage.

--- requires Fails module
-set:GetFailCount(spellid) -- returns the number of fails for the given spell.

--- requires Potions module
-set:GetPotion(potionid, class) -- returns the list of players for the given potion id (optional class filter)
 ```

 #### Actors functions (_Common to both players and enemies_)